 - Talitha Davis, Transportation Finance Professional

-- Executive Director: Jerome C. Johnson, Career Counselor
+- Executive Director: Jerome C. Johnson, Young Adult Career Counselor & Advocate

 Lockett Family Charitable Foundation does not, and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.